asc-csa/Scisat-App/README.md

 - For Alouette: The max number of ionograms that can be downloaded at once is 100 as of now.
 These ionograms are currently stored in memory before being sent to the user as a zip; this method may fail for a larger download.

-- For SCISAT : The download button is not yet finished
+- For SCISAT : The download button is not yet activated.

 ## Roadmap